-- 1. Be sure that the installation area is clean and dry. - 2.
-Be sure temperature is above 50 °F (10 °C). - 3.
-Determine exact position before removing from the backing paper. - 4.
-Pull the decal off the backing sheet, align the sign over the specified area, then carefully press the exposed sticky backing in place. - 5.
-Use a piece of the backing paper to smooth the decal out, pressing from the center outwards. - 6.
+- 1. Clean and dry the installation area. - 2.
+Determine exact position before removing the backing paper. - 3.
+Peel back the corner of the backing paper. - 4.
+Align the sign over the specified area and carefully press the small portion with the exposed sticky backing in place. - 5.
+Slowly peel back the remaining paper and carefully smooth the remaining portion of the sign in place. - 6.
 Small air pockets can be pierced with a pin and smoothed out using the piece of sign backing paper.